About the Foundation

 Active in the community, Oyauma has received numerous awards for leadership and community service.
 He received an honorary doctorate degree from Franklin University in 2019.
 In 2021, Oyauma received the Denison University’s highest alumni honor, an Alumni Citation.
 Honors and recognition include, Top 50 Smart Business Leaders, CEO of the Year finalist (2020 & 2021) – Columbus CEO, a Columbus Business First Most Admired C-Suite leader (2019 & 2021) and NBMBAA Lifetime Achievement Award, and National MBA of Year.
 Oyauma has been featured in several publications and delivered his first TedTalk on Corporate Social Responsibility in 2016.
 He has been recognized with the United States of America Presidential 2014 Gold Standard Award for Service.
 Serves as an Executive In Residence at Franklin University and Denison University.
 Additionally, he has been recognized twice by the Oho General Assembly for his leadership and by Columbus City Council.

 Oyauma earned his bachelor’s degree from Denison University and his MBA from Franklin University.
-He as three wonderful children, two young adults and a teenager.
+He has four wonderful children.

 Judge Monica Hawkins